Completing your return: Steps 3 and 4

 ⬤ Line 22215 – Deduction for CPP or QPP enhanced contributions on employment income

-You can claim a deduction for the enhanced contributions on CPP and QPP pensionable earnings you made through your employment income.
+You can claim a deduction for the enhanced contributions on CPP and QPP pensionable earnings that you made through your employment income.

 For more information, see Schedule 8 or Form RC381, whichever applies.